Project-PRAGMA/Journal---Drawing-a-Map-of-Elections/README.md

 with exception for tables 2,3, and 4.
 To replicate the results of these tables you must download also the "Journal - Drawing a Map of Elections (large datasets)".

-To replicate the computations (for figuers) run: compute_fig_1a.py compute_fig_1b.py compute_fig_2.py
+To replicate the computations (for figures) run: compute_fig_1a.py compute_fig_1b.py compute_fig_2.py